 - Current weight and height: Be honest about your build, but make sure to include any other relevant information.
 For instance, if you have a high BMI but particularly low body fat percentage, the insurer may give you credits and improve your rating.

 - Weight changes in the past year: A crash diet is unlikely to help you get the best life insurance rating, since you'll only be credited with half of any recent weight loss and insurers get concerned about sudden changes in weight.
-But if you've begun a exercise or diet regimen that has caused you to begin losing weight, make sure to disclose this in your application, even if the insurer doesn't specifically ask about it.
+But if you've begun an exercise or diet regimen that has caused you to begin losing weight, make sure to disclose this in your application, even if the insurer doesn't specifically ask about it.

 - Whether you smoke: Nonsmokers pay higher life insurance rates, particularly if you're overweight and wouldn't qualify for a Preferred Tobacco rating.

 - Your last doctor's appointment: If you're not under the regular care of a physician, this could hurt your chances of receiving the best ratings, since obesity is linked with other health issues.
-Life insurance companies will want to know you're regularly monitored for complications that could arise.
+Life insurance companies want to know you're regularly monitored for complications that could arise.

-Another simple way to improve your health rating is by preparing for the life insurance medical exam.
+A simple way to improve your health rating is by preparing for the life insurance medical exam.
 When you schedule your exam, we recommend taking it first thing in the morning in a fasted state in order to get the best rating.
 Your weight can fluctuate by several pounds throughout the day as you eat and drink, so taking the exam early removes some of the variability.